 The key name is always required.
-The keys stretch, shrink, step only have meaning when used together: they can be used to replace a post-loading \exp of that create expanded or protruding copies are probably only useful when used with traditional fonts because all these extra OpenType properties are kept out of the picture.
+The keys stretch, shrink, step only have meaning when used together: they can be used to replace a post-loading \expandglyphsinfont command.
+The auto_expand option is not supported in LuaT_EX.
+In fact, the primitives that create expanded or protruding copies are probably only useful when used with traditional fonts because all these extra OpenType properties are kept out of the picture.
 The expansion_factor is value that can be present inside a font in font.fonts.
 It is the actual expansion factor (a value between -shrink and stretch, with step step) of a font that was automatically generated by the font expansion algorithm.